minetest-whynot/whynot-game/mods/player/hudbars/API.md

 You probably want to do this in the `minetest.register_on_joinplayer`.

 ### `hb.init_hudbar(player, identifier, start_value, start_max, start_hidden)`
-This function initialzes and activates a previously registered HUD bar and assigns it to a certain client/player.
+This function initializes and activates a previously registered HUD bar and assigns it to a certain client/player.
 This has only to be done once per player and after that, you can change the values using `hb.change_hudbar`.